stacktrace-nso/nonskating.club/content/guides/jam-timer.md

   - Is either team fielding a number of skaters significantly in excess of what is allowed?
     - Whistle an Official Time Out.
     - Assess a Misconduct to the Captain ([Casebook C4.3.M](https://rules.wftda.com/casebook/04_c_penalties.html#penalties-for-unsporting-conduct-misconduct)).

+Keep in mind that whistling an official time out instead of starting the jam often results in skater confusion, and some may begin skating in derby direction.
+Ensure that you're not in a position to be struck.

 #### Are the medics present and attending to the game?